-Apprentices will typically spend 80% of their time in the workplace and 20% at College.
-In addition to specialist subject tutors, every apprentice has a training advisor who visits them and their employer in the workplace to support with their role and any assessment work.
+Apprentices will typically spend 80% of their time in the workplace and 20% at College or undertaking other 'Off the Job' training hours.
+In addition to specialist subject Lecturers, each apprentice is assigned a Training Advisor (TA) who will meet with the learner and their employer in the workplace every eight to ten weeks to complete a review of progress and identify any support requirements.

-Programmes provide apprentices with a unique opportunity to train alongside their job role and are suitable for anyone over the age of 16, with no upper age limit.
-It is important to remember that Apprenticeships can be used to train current members of staff at any age.
-With the government funding 95% of the training costs for SMEs and large employers building their Apprenticeship levy funds, it can be the most cost-effective training option.
+Apprenticeship programmes provide a unique opportunity to develop knowledge, skills and behaviours whilst undertaking employment and are available to anyone over the age of 16, with no upper age limit.
+It is important to remember that Apprenticeships can be used to train current members of staff at any age and, with the government funding the majority of training costs for SMEs (subject to eligibility criteria) and large employers able to utilise Levy funds, it can be the most cost-effective training option for an employer to develop their workforce.